-Equipping your home theatre system with speakers can cost a fortune.
+Equipping your home theater system with speakers can cost a fortune.
 Thankfully, you don't have to break the bank to find a decent soundbar that can make watching TV or movies more exciting.
-Even some of the cheapest soundbars perform fairly well, especially if you watch a lot of dialogue-heavy content like TV dramas or like to listen to podcasts or audiobooks at home.
+Even some of the cheapest soundbars perform well, especially if you watch a lot of dialogue-heavy content like TV dramas or listen to podcasts or audiobooks at home.
 Whether you're looking for a soundbar with a subwoofer for watching action movies or a small soundbar that'll fit under your TV, there's something for everyone in the budget range.

-Our recommendations above are what we think are currently the best budget soundbars for most people to buy.
+Our recommendations above are what we think are currently the best cheap soundbars for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here's the list of the best value soundbars.
 Be careful not to get caught up in the details.
 No soundbar is perfect.
 Personal taste, preference, and listening habits will matter more in your selection.